 The Hatha Yoga Pradipika is one of the most ancient texts on yoga.
 The book describes “alternate nostril breathing” as “Nadi shodhana” or “nadi purification” pranayama.
 It is the first of the pranayama or breathing exercises mentioned in the book.
 This exercise is supposed to balance the body’s energies by opening the energy channels in the body (or the “nadis”) – The Ida, Pingla, Sushumna and other 72000 subtle nadis, stated to be within our physical energy space.

-This pranayama helps the body and several of its functions reaching a state of equilibrium, which is optimum for their performances.
+This pranayama helps the body, the tri dosha and several of the functions reaching a state of equilibrium, which is optimum for their performances.
 Excessive stress, toxicity of environment, food, mental trauma, physical injury, unhealthy lifestyle can block these subtle channels within the body which stops or stalls the flow of energy.
 By practicing this simple pranayama one can help to reinstate the natural flow.

 In fact, Anuloma Viloma is known as the level 3 of nadi shodhana pranayama.
 “Anu” in Sanskrit means “With” and “Vi” means “Against”, while “loma” means “hair”.
 So technically, “Anuloma – Viloma” means “with the grain of breath” (or hair) and “against the grain of breath” (or hair).